IEEE 802.11ah

-Description

 A benefit of 802.11ah is extended range, making it useful for rural communications and offloading cell phone tower traffic.
 The other purpose of the protocol is to allow low rate 802.11 wireless stations to be used in the sub-gigahertz spectrum.
+It aims at providing connectivity to thousands of devices under an access point.
+The protocol supports machine to machine (M2M) markets, like smart metering.

+Description

 The protocol is one of the IEEE 802.11 technologies which is the most different from the LAN model, especially concerning medium contention.
 A prominent aspect of 802.11ah is the behavior of stations that are grouped to minimize contention on the air media, use relay to extend their reach, use little power thanks to predefined wake/doze periods, are still able to send data at high speed under some negotiated conditions and use sectored antennas.
-It uses the 802.11a/g specification that is down sampled to provide 26 channels, each of them able to provide 100 kbit/s throughput.
+It takes the 802.11a/g specification and downsamples it to operate on a minimum of 1 MHz bandwidth, allowing for 26 channels in the 902–928 MHz ISM band, each of them typically able to provide 100 kbit/s throughput.
 It can cover a one-kilometer radius.
-It aims at providing connectivity to thousands of devices under an access point.
-The protocol supports machine to machine (M2M) markets, like smart metering.

 Data rates

-Data rates up to 347 Mbit/s are achieved only with the maximum of four spatial streams using one 16 MHz-wide channel.
+Data rates up to 433.3 Mbit/s are achieved only with the maximum of four spatial streams using one 16 MHz-wide channel.
 Various modulation schemes and coding rates are defined by the standard and are represented by a Modulation and Coding Scheme (MCS) index value.
 The table below shows the relationships between the variables that allow for the maximum data rate.
-GI (Guard Interval) : Timing between symbols.
+The Guard interval (GI) is defined as the timing between symbols.

-2 MHz channel uses an FFT of 64, of which: 56 OFDM subcarriers, 52 are for data and 4 are pilot tones with a carrier separation of 31.25 kHz (2 MHz/64) (32 µs).
-Each of these subcarriers can be a BPSK, QPSK, 16-QAM, 64-QAM or 256-QAM.
-The total bandwidth is 2 MHz with an occupied bandwidth of 1.78 MHz.
+All channels sizes are based on OFDM implemented via FFT.
+The typical 2 MHz channel uses an FFT of 64 points, for a carrier separation of 31.25 kHz (2 MHz/64) (32 μs).
+56 of these are actually used subcarriers, so the total bandwidth is 2 MHz with an occupied bandwidth of 1.78 MHz.
+Out of these 56 subcarriers, 52 are for data and 4 for pilot tones.
+Each of these subcarriers can be a BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM, or 1024-QAM.
 Total symbol duration is 36 or 40 microseconds, which includes a guard interval of 4 or 8 microseconds.